Astor63/BL2-Mods/Custom Gear/SMG Hyperion Splish Splash - Stendhal  Edition/ReadMe.md

 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between English/French.
 - The E-Tech Elemental Color Glow has a toggle option between On/Off
-- The skin has a toggle option between the Stendhal/Vanilla Commerce Skin
+- The skin has a toggle option between:
+  - Stendhal Shiny Edition
+  - Stendhal Mat Edition
+  - Vanilla Commerce Skin
 - The *SMG Splish Splash - Stendhal Edition* can become the reward given by Hyperion for the mission *Uncle Teddy* in Arid Nexus - Badlands. (see picture below)

 ... and few fix: